rodolphe37/random-playing-card-tuto/README.md

 ---

-# Repo for "Random playing cards with React js Tutorial
+# Repo for "Random playing cards with React js Tutorial"

 > This repo is **_source code for the medium article tutorial_** &
 > the code is **_open sources_**!